Iran says it will continue missile tests after U.S. allegation

 In May, President Donald Trump pulled Washington out of the nuclear deal, approved before he took office, and reimposed sanctions on Tehran.
 Trump said the deal was flawed as it did not include curbs on Iran’s development of ballistic missiles or its support for armed proxies in Syria, Yemen, Lebanon and Iraq.

+“Surrealism is now the U.S.’ modus operandi in its foreign affairs,” Iranian Foreign Minister Mohammad Javad Zarif tweeted.

+“While (the United States) itself violates (U.N.
+Security Council resolution) 2231 — and even threatens to punish those who don’t wish to violate it in abiding with illegal US sanctions — it now falsely accuses Iran of violating the very SAME resolution,” Zarif added.

-Separately, Iranian foreign minister Mohammad Javad Zarif accused the United States of arming militant groups which fight against the Tehran-backed Syrian government and the Iran-aligned Houthi movement in Yemen.
+Separately, Zarif accused Washington of arming militant groups that fight against the Tehran-backed Syrian government and the Iranian-aligned Houthi movement in Yemen.

-“US (is) proliferating advanced weapons to extremists incl Al Qaeda & ISIS (Islamic State),” Zarif said on Twitter, referring to a British newspaper report that said many arms supplied by Britain and the United States had ended up in the hands of militias fighting in the Yemen war.
+“US (is) proliferating advanced weapons to extremists incl Al Qaeda & ISIS (Islamic State),” Zarif tweeted, referring to a British newspaper report that said many arms supplied by Britain and the United States had ended up in the hands of militias fighting in the Yemen war.

-British Foreign Secretary Jeremy Hunt said on Twitter that he was deeply concerned by “Iran’s test-firing of a medium range ballistic missile.
+British Foreign Secretary Jeremy Hunt tweeted that he was deeply concerned by “Iran’s test-firing of a medium range ballistic missile.
 Provocative, threatening and inconsistent with UNSCR 2231”.

 “Our support for (the Iran nuclear accord) in no way lessens our concern at Iran’s destabilising missile programme and determination that it should cease,” Hunt added.